microsoft/ConversationLearner-Samples/README.md

 5. Log in using your MSA (such as @outlook.com, @msn.com, @hotmail.com, or @microsoft.com)

-You're now using BLIS, and can create and teach a BLIS model.
+You're now using Conversation Learner, and can create and teach a Conversation Learner model.
 See this [video tour](https://microsoft-my.sharepoint.com/:v:/p/jawillia/ESlfaljCPbpPlDzmkAhCQbkBdUxsN33eBOf2RycKMiB-Xw?e=SVFmYA) for quick overview (MS internal only; more videos coming soon)

 ## Tutorials, demos, and switching between bots

 The instructions above started the generic empty bot.
 To run a tutorial or demo bot instead:

-1. If you have the BLIS web UI open, return to the list of apps at http://localhost:5050/home.
+1. If you have the Conversation Learner web UI open, return to the list of apps at http://localhost:5050/home.

 2. If another bot is running (like `npm start` or `npm run demo-pizza`), stop it.
 You do not need to stop the UI process, or close the web browser.